• Home

 Five Acres Honey Farm avoids chemicals

 I'm serious about hive management.
 I'm committed to avoiding synthetic chemicals and GMOs, not only in the hives, but on our land.
-Chemical-free beekeeping is often a topic I speak about to beekeeping clubs.
-I foster gentle queenright colonies well-adapted to the Piedmont and mountains of North Carolina.
+Chemical-free beekeeping is a topic I speak about to beekeeping clubs.
+I foster gentle, queenright colonies adapted to the Piedmont and mountains of North Carolina.

-• Designing life around our values and helping others do the same.
+• Designing life around one's values and helping others do the same

-• A health-focused lifestyle supported by ethically-produced, nutrient-dense food.
+• A health-focused lifestyle supported by ethically-produced, nutrient-dense food and products from the hive

 • Using everything possible.
 (Turning waste into treasure.)